tatumio/tatum-php/docs/Api/MarketplaceApi.md

 Withdraw funds from the marketplace treasury account on Solana

+**2 credits per API call**

+ Withdraw funds from the NFT marketplace treasury account on Solana.

+ You can withdraw the funds only if you are the marketplace fee recipient.

+ This API is in **alpha** and is supported only for the mainnet on Solana.

+ **Signing a transaction**

-<p><b>2 credits per API call</b></p> <p>Withdraw funds from the NFT marketplace treasury account on Solana.</p> <p>You can withdraw the funds only if you are the marketplace fee recipient.</p> <p>This API is in <b>alpha</b> and is supported only for the mainnet on Solana.</p> <p><b>Signing a transaction</b><br/> When withdrawing the funds, you are charged a fee for the transaction, and you must sign the transaction with the private key of the blockchain address from which the fee will be deducted.</p> <p>Providing the private key in the API is not a secure way of signing transactions, because the private key can be stolen or exposed.
+ When withdrawing the funds, you are charged a fee for the transaction, and you must sign the transaction with the private key of the blockchain address from which the fee will be deducted.

+ Providing the private key in the API is not a secure way of signing transactions, because the private key can be stolen or exposed.
 Your private keys should never leave your security perimeter.
-You should use the private keys only for testing a solution you are building on the <b>testnet</b> of a blockchain.</p> <p>For signing transactions on the <b>mainnet</b>, we strongly recommend that you use the Tatum <a href="https://github.com/tatumio/tatum-kms" target="_blank">Key Management System (KMS)</a> and provide the signature ID instead of the private key in the API.
-Alternatively, you can use the <a href="https://github.com/tatumio/tatum-js" target="_blank">Tatum JavaScript client</a>.</p>
+You should use the private keys only for testing a solution you are building on the **testnet** of a blockchain.

+ For signing transactions on the **mainnet**, we strongly recommend that you use the Tatum <a href="https://github.com/tatumio/tatum-kms" target="_blank">Key Management System (KMS)</a> and provide the signature ID instead of the private key in the API.
+Alternatively, you can use the <a href="https://github.com/tatumio/tatum-js" target="_blank">Tatum JavaScript client</a>.

 ### Example